xiaoransun/xiaoransun.github.io/pages/Publications.md

 ### Presentations

 #### Symposia, Workshops, Talks

+<b>Sun, X.,</b> (2022, February). *Introduction to Machine Learning for Human Development and Family Research.* Talk delivered at NICHD SBSBeat (Social and Behavioral Sciences Branch Education and Training) Seminar.<br/>

 <b>Sun, X.</b> & Wang, Y. (2021, November). *Typology of Research on Families and Technology: A Systematic Review.* Workshop to be chaired at the TCRM conference at the National Council on Family Relations, virtual conference.
 <br/>